 Your lower amount will be applied to future paid posts if your monthly limit has not already been met.

-Downgrading your membership does not affect the current month’s membership access.
-Since you’ve already paid for the month upfront, downgrading affects your membership renewal on the upcoming first of the month.
+Decreasing your membership does not affect the current month’s membership access.
+Since you’ve already paid for the month upfront, decreasing affects your membership renewal on the upcoming first of the month.

-We recommend downgrading closer to the end of the month for a smooth transition.
+We recommend switching to a lower tier closer to the end of the month for a smooth transition.

-At the moment, there’s no way to downgrade your annual membership tier.
+At the moment, there’s no way to change your annual membership to a lower tier.
 You can, however, join a lower tier after your year membership has ended with a slight workaround.

-You can cancel your membership near the end of your year term and then re-pledge at a lower-tier option once the year has passed.
+You can cancel your membership near the end of your year term and then re-join at a lower-tier option once the year has passed.

 If you believe that you’ve been overcharged, the first thing to do is check your payment statement with your Billing history on Patreon.
-Going through a few months of billing months may help you confirm where the additional amount is coming from – declining bills that process later can be alarming if you don’t know what it’s for.
+Going through a few months of billing may help you confirm where the additional amount is coming from – declining bills that are processed later can be alarming if you don’t know what it’s for.

 If you have separate charges on your payment statement that don’t add up, you may have more than one account triggering charges.
 Please log out and then use password reset.
 You can enter other email addresses you own outside of your known account.
-If you get the message that we’ve sent you a password reset link on one of your other emails, you also have an account with that email address.
+If you receive a message saying that we’ve sent you a password reset link to one of your other emails, you also have an account with that email address.